 Now that the sugar mixture is ready, you need to work quickly to make the Tanghulu.
 Tilt the saucepan and dip the fruit into the sugar mixture.
 Rotate the fruit in the liquid to coat all sides.

-Once each piece is completed coated, let the excess drip back into the pot.
+Once each piece is completely coated, let the excess drip back into the pot.
 Next, place each syrup-dipped fruit skewer on the parchment paper.
 Repeat steps to dip, roll, and set aside.

 Hint: Work quickly so the sugar does not cool too much (it will start to crystallize).
 You can dip 2 at a time if you have extra helpers.
 Tanghulu is a fun recipe to make with kids, friends, and family so get a few people involved.